Wotcnt/Polyrifringence-Engine/README.md

 ### 🔍 Reproducibility Note
 All benchmarks and phase-trace results are deterministic for a given random seed.
 -     Use `--seed 42` to reproduce published outputs.
+-     All reported results were reproduced from deterministic seeds under CUDA 12.1 with manifest hash alignment.
 ---
 ### *A Recursive Optics Simulator – Light as Self-Learning Geometry*
 ---